First time in INDIA | From thought to real

 There were souvenirs along the walking way such as bracelets and rings.
 I bought the hairpin.
 Ps.
 The ring below was purchased from Kolkata.
 I like it.
 It’s cute.
 When I went to Leh Ladakh, it was twice as expensive.
 We could also make a bargain here!

 is a gift with its funny history.
 I bought it, and it’s quite useless for me.
 Haha, not recommended to buy as a souvenir but you could buy it for yourself.
 I saw it while Tibetan people praying, then they rotate it, but with the big one.
 I came out and found a tiny little one, and then I bought it.
 We spin it in the coffee shop (for surfing the internet with their free wifi), and a Tibetan monk saw it.
 He told us it is called ‘Mani Colo.’

-It is Prayer wheels or a Tibetan prayer tools.
+It is Prayer wheels or Tibetan prayer tools.
 It’s for making a spin during your prey.
-Inside, there is a sign or chant that reads ‘Oṃ maṇi padme hūṃ’ written on a long sheet of curled paper, wrapped up together.
-In conclusion, “It is a buoyancy in prayer itself.”
+Inside, there is a sign or chant that reads ‘Oṃ maṇi Padme hūṃ’ written on a long sheet of curled paper, wrapped up together.
+In conclusion, “It is buoyancy in prayer itself.”
 See?
 This is so cool!
 We just pray and spin Mani Colo, which has 3,000 chapters.
 You roll in the first round, that is, we prayed to 3001 and then turn four rounds, we pray to 12,001 chapters!
 This invention was created before Steve Jobs invented the computer.
 What a smart!